GonzaloAllenPerez444/cse15l-lab-reports/LabReport3.md

 OUP/Rybczynski/ch3.txt
 ```

-If we needed to censor all of our Non-fiction works by returning all chapters without the f-word in them, it would look something like the above; -v inverst the search for everything without the n-word in it.
+If we needed to censor all of our Non-fiction works by returning all chapters without the f-word in them, it would look something like the above; -v inverst the search for everything without the f-word in it.

 Option 4: -r
 ---
+Source: man grep

 Example 7:
 ---